Kinvey/kinvey-cli/README.md

 * `flex deploy`

-   Deploys the current project to the Kinvey FlexService Runtime, using the current service, which is the one you initiated last on the current profile.
+   Deploys the current project to the Kinvey FlexService Runtime, using the current service and service environment combination, which is the one you initiated last on the current profile.
 To use a different service, specify its service ID.

     * `--service <service>`